United States Edition

 Some varieties may need to be supported with a cane as the fruit develops.

 Enjoys a full sun position in your garden and remember to water moderately.
 Keep in mind when planting that Thai Dragon is thought of as tender, so remember to ensure that temperatures are mild before moving outdoors.
-Use USDA Hardiness Zone 5 - 12 as your guideline for the appropriate climate for this plant.
-Planting Thai Dragon in loamy soil with a ph of between 7.0 and 8.5 is ideal for as it does best in neutral soil to weakly alkaline soil.
+Planting Thai Dragon in loamy and sandy soil with a ph of between 7.0 and 8.5 is ideal for as it does best in neutral soil to weakly alkaline soil.

 Growing Thai Dragon from seed